remcotroost/osx/README.md

 - scripts/defaults.sh = Applies system and application defaults.
 - scripts/setup.sh = Configures and launches (if necessary) installed software.

-All Bash functions, used by the scripts defined above, can be found in the functions folder.
+All Bash functions, used by the scripts defined above, can be found in the `lib` folder of this project.

 # App Store Software